 - 2 garlic cloves smashed, skin left on

-- 1 tablespoon Marmite or soy sauce
+- 1 tablespoon Marmite (see note 1) or soy sauce with nutritional yeast

 - 1 teaspoon tomato paste